SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

 ---

-## How to contribute / keep this README current
+## How to Contribute / Keep this README Current

 - When API shapes or error codes change, update the "Detailed API responses" and add a short note indicating the source (mock vs live).
 - If you add translation keys, include them in `App/translation/locales/*.ts`.